smiffy6969/razor-naff-application/README.md

 ```

-This will pull in naff and all required dependencies, storing them in the correct location (components), alternatively alter the bower.json file to configure your app name etc.
+This will pull in naff JS files and all required dependencies, storing them in the correct location (components), alternatively alter the bower.json file to configure your app name etc.

+The end result is razor-naff, razor-naff-components and required dependencies for JS UI and RARS for backend services (via REST/JSON to DB)

+In order to use the RARS server, you will need to configure the index.php file in rars folder, setting all the config options to configure your DB, email settings etc, and then ensure the connecting DB has the correct required tables and columns as found in the RARS README file.

 ## Usage